semagnum/Material_Color_From_Nodes/README.md

 # Material Viewport Color from Nodes

+## Where do I find it?

+Once you have enabled the add-on in your preferences, you can find its UI and operators in your object's material properties tab.

 ## Operators

 There are multiple operators that you can use to set materials.
 You can limit its scope to: